 - The student must pass both the theoretical and clinical components of a nursing course, or the course must be repeated in its entirety.

-- If a student does not achieve a minimum grade of a C+ in any nursing course or in the above specified cognate courses requiring a C+, the following applies:
+- If a student does not achieve a minimum grade of a C in any nursing course, the following applies:

 - A student may repeat a nursing course only once.

-- A student may repeat a maximum of two nursing/or specified cognate courses throughout the program.
+- A student may repeat a maximum of two nursing courses throughout the program.

 - If a student withdraws from a course, earning a “W” grade, that course must be repeated and is subject to the course repeat policy.
 The student may only repeat one (1) additional required course.

 - Withdrawal from Program: The Department of Nursing reserves the right to request the withdrawal of any student whose continuance in the program would be detrimental to the health and safety of self or others.